pbplugge/evolution/readme.md

 You can also use C++ instead of python.

-Either way you will need to create some C++ code simmilar to the code of the examples.
+Either way you will need to create some C++ code simmilar to the code in the experiments directory.

-I will go in to more detail later.
+__Why__

+For my own project i could not find a library that does what i need it to do.
+A python library would be too slow for my purposes.
+But i want to use python for my analysis.
+The existing libraries i found could not evolve parameters inside nodes/components that influence them.
+So i decided to write my own library.

+My design goal is an easy to use general purpose genetic evolution library.
+You will need to be able to code some C++ but i made it very simple.
+With easy to follow examples and python notebooks

+__What is next?__

+I want to take evolutionary programming to the extreme.
+Not only a system that can do genetic evolutionary algorithms but parallel and recurrent systems forming bigger systems.
+The theory is if good components are chosen any application can generated.